Ceratomegilla undecimnotata

-Ceratomegilla undecimnotata is a species of black-spotted lady beetles belonging to the family Coccinellidae, subfamily Coccinellinae.
+Ceratomegilla undecimnotata is a species of black-spotted lady beetle belonging to the family Coccinellidae, subfamily Coccinellinae.

 Description

 Ceratomegilla undecimnotata can reach a length of about 5–7 mm.
 Body is elongated.
 Elytra are orange-red, while pronotum is black, sometimes with a small white line at the front edge.
 Elytra show a central black spot and 10 lateral black spots.
 There are a total of eleven spots (hence the Latin species name undecimnotata), but some spots sometimes are small and barely visible.